Denver grand jury charges 1 police officer in July LoDo shooting that injured 7

 McCann refused an interview request by the Denver Gazette Wednesday.

+“Officer Ramos’ decision to shoot was not legally justified because it was reckless, unreasonable, and unnecessary for the purpose of protecting himself or other officers and he consciously disregarded an unjustifiable risk of injury to the crowd behind Mr. Waddy,” the indictment said.

+Ramos caused the injuries of several people whose names are redacted, according to the indictment.
+Rowland and Lieberson did not cause the injuries of a list of names that were redacted.

-According to the arrest affidavit, Cambria said he feared for his life.
+According to the arrest affidavit in Waddy's case, Cambria said he feared for his life.
 But civil rights attorney Tyrone Glover previously told The Denver Gazette he doesn't believe the charges against Waddy add up to support the claim he threatened police with the gun he had.

 Waddy faces one charge of third-degree assault, a misdemeanor, and three counts of possession of a weapon by a previous offender, a felony.